avalonwilliams/qutebrowser-bitwarden-dmenu/README.md

 # Qutebrowser Bitwarden Userscript
 Autofills webpage login from your bitwarden account information, selected from a dmenu menu.
+This branch has settings for users using rofi as a drop in replacement for dmenu

 ## Requirements
 * [bitwarden-dmenu](https://github.com/andykais/bitwarden-dmenu)